accredible/accredible-certificates/README.md

 ### Development setup

-- ⚠ Be careful to **UNINSTALL** the plugin in this docker environment since **WordPress completely removes your local plugin directory** on uninstallation including `.git` so you will lose all your work in the directory.
+- ⚠ Be careful not to **UNINSTALL** the plugin in this docker environment since **WordPress completely removes your local plugin directory** on uninstallation including `.git` so you will lose all your work in the directory.
 (In contrast, activation and deactivation of the plugin do not trigger any dangerous operations.)

 #### Prerequisites